syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on formatted value

-The data grid provides the support to customize the autofit calculation based on the formatted cell values.
-If you want to autofit the rows based on the formatted values (i.e, NumberFormat and DateFormat) for the data rows, you can override the `ColumnSizer.computeCellHeight` method and provide your formatted value to that method `cellValue` parameter.
+By default, the rows can't be autofitted based on the formatted cell value.
+However, the autofit calculation can be calculated based on the `ColumnSizer.computeCellHeight` method.
+So, you can override the method and provide your formatted value to the `cellValue` parameter.

 {% tabs %}
 {% highlight dart %}